-Seung-Ho Jung is a Junior Associate in the civil division at Talos Law.
-He received his Juris Doctor from Georgetown University Law Center in 2013.
+Seung-Ho Jung is a Junior Associate at Talos Law.
+He received his J.D. from Georgetown University Law Center in 2013.
 Seung-Ho earned his B.A. from the Johns Hopkins University, majoring in International Relations and East Asian Studies and minored in Economics and History.
 Prior to attending Georgetown University Law Center, Seung-Ho worked in educational consulting and investment banking in the United States and South Korea.
 Seung-Ho has also worked as a clerk with the law firm of Kim & Chang and as a research assistant with the Bank of Korea.
 In his spare time, Seung-Ho enjoys scripting computer game MODs, board games, and acting.